d-plaindoux/suitcase/README.md

 isZero.match(0); // == true
 ```

-## Regexp, XML, List Patterns and more ...
+## Regexp, List Patterns and more ...

 More information and descriptions are given in the [Wiki](https://github.com/d-plaindoux/suitcase/wiki) and in
 particular ad-hoc case is explained with practical implementations covering matching for lists, string regular